ToluGIT/V1CS/containersecurity-walk through.md

-> NOTE: This walkthrough has been restructured into modular guides under `docs/`.
-Start here: `README.md`.

 Welcome to the walkthrough guide for Trend Vision One - Container Security!
 We will walk you through the necessary steps to get started with the platform and deploy a demo environment in your AWS account.
 Whether you are new to container security or have prior experience, this guide